Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/videos/performance.md

 ## Background recording hooks
 It could also come from any kind of driver features to record applications like ReLive, Shadow Play/Nvidia Share or Windows GameDVR.
 Try disabling them and see if it makes a difference, then exclude Wallpaper Engine from them.
 Also make sure no other recording/overlay programs load themselves into Wallpaper Engine and slow down rendering.

-You can try to use our scan tool to determine if any programs with know recording hooks are installed but it does not catch everything, especially common recording hooks like the ones coming with Nvidia GeForce Experience:
+You can try to use our scan tool to determine if any programs are installed that are known to cause these types of issues.
+Keep in mind that our scan tool is not able to reliably detect the root cause of this problem - it may fail to detect any problem or it may report an application even though it is unrelated to your issues:

 * [Wallpaper Engine Scan Tool](/debug/scantool.html)